spicata/spicata-and-11ty/notes/Overview of Oceania by A. P. Elkin.md

 # Oceania by A. P. Elkin
-Please note that these aren't my opinions, and just notes from this book.
-It's pretty hard to find so these notes should be enough.
-(This version of the book was written in 1969)

-- Humans adapt mentally as well as physically
+> Is there an Indigenous Philosophy? - (essentially) Elkin

-- Humans developed a theory about the world around them since pre-literate times
-	- This is religion and philosophy
+Elkins posed that humans adapted to their environment not only physically, but also mentally; stating that humans across every culture has developed a theory about the world around them since pre-literate times.
+This is the roots of religion and philosophy - an aspect of human culture that, although widespread, is never the same.
-	- Not always the same
 ## Philosophy
+In 1969, it was widely accept that Indigenous Australians were not only
 - Indigenous Australians are pre-literate, their ideas similar to the 'primitive philosophers' of Europe
 	- Extremely rudimentary
 	- Despite this, they still have intelligence